ingeborgklara/Moss-traits-and-bacterial-communities/README.md

 # Moss-traits-and-bacterial-communities

 Data associated with the manuscript _Moss and underlying soil bacterial community structure are linked to moss functional traits_ authored by Ingeborg J. Klarenberg, Christoph Keuschnig, Alejandro Salazar, Liane G. Benning and Oddur Vilhelmsson.
+See [here](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4447) for the paper.

 > Data:
 >- Metadata.xlsx: Moss traits, _nifH_ gene abundance and acetylene reduction rates, time since deglaciation for each moss and soil sample